 - Check the skin every 5 minutes and if it becomes white, blue or blotchy or painful, numb or tingly, remove the ice pack.

 Putting a firm bandage around the part will help to contain any swelling.
 In the hours after injury swelling may continue to increase, so check the bandage is not too tight or uncomfortable.
 Make sure you can still feel your toes and that the bandage is removed at night.
 Reduce its use as any swelling goes down.

 Wherever possible, support the injured leg in a raised position a little above your hip is best for your foot.
 This will help the blood flow and reduce the swelling in the injured area.

 After 48 hours, if the pain is easing the treatment changes slightly.
-We move from PRICE to MICE – removing Protection and replacing it with Movement.
+We move from PRICE to MICE – removing Protection and REST, replacing them with Movement.

 Ice, Compression and Elevation